-In the Two Year Conservatory program, all of your passion, drive, and commitment to your art will be called upon for completing the professional actor training at The Actors Conservatory.
+In the Two Year Conservatory program, all of your passion for the art and commitment to the craft will be called upon for completing the professional actor training at The Actors Conservatory.

-You’ll spend most of your days in active exploration, meeting rigorous physical and vocal demands, one minute, and finding simplicity and grounding in stillness, the next — all in the name of filling your own skin.
+Most of your days will be spent in active exploration and meeting rigorous physical and vocal demands while grounding yourself in simplicity and stillness.
 At times, you’ll face what seem like insurmountable assignments.
-At night you’ll rehearse, working with partners and small groups toward creating a singular, theatrical event.
+Once the school day is done, you’ll rehearse, working with partners and small groups toward creating a singular, theatrical event.

 The Conservatory’s Two Year professional actor training program is a rigorous and intensive course of study for the serious student with a tenacious desire to become a professional actor.
-Classes in movement, voice, acting, improvisation, styles, text analysis and more create a rounded experience for the disciplined theatre student.
+Classes in Movement, Voice, Acting Technique, Shakespeare, Styles, Beat Analysis, and more create a rounded experience for the disciplined theatre student.

 The Actors Conservatory received full accreditation from the National Association of Schools of Theatre (NAST) in March 2008.
 A NAST-accredited school assures that students are in a program that meets rigorous academic, financial and administrative standards.
 Conservatory-eligible students are able to find funding through Federal Financial Aid, grants and student loans, and Conservatory work is more likely to be accepted as transferable credit with a college or university.

 The Actors Conservatory is a stand-alone school dedicated to Conservatory style training.
 The students are required to take the program in its entirety and the majority of effort is centered in the classroom.
-The Conservatory requires a minimum of 30 hours of teacher classroom clock hours per week.
-Students can expect a minimum of 10 hours a week doing outside preparation in either written homework, theory into practice or by arrangement lab hours. *(See definitions below)
+The Conservatory requires an average of 30 hours of teacher classroom clock hours per week.
+Students can expect a minimum of 10 hours a week doing outside preparation in either written homework, Theory Into Practice or by lab hours. *(See definitions below)

 Lecture and Discourse (L&D)